-As usual, the search engine giant rolled out another snow ball and as it rolled down the hill it took out some passersby.
-There are always winners and losers whenever Google update their algorithms.
+As usual, the search engine giant rolled out another snowball and as it rolled down the hill it took out some passersby.
+There are always winners and losers whenever Google updates its algorithms.

 But given Google is so secretive about how its core algorithm affects search results, recovering a drop in organic rankings is not always straightforward.
 The best way to avoid being penalised is to understand how the core algorithm works and work with it.

 The bulk of the core algorithm is known as Hummingbird and uses semantic text that understands the concept of content on a page.
 When Google launched Hummingbird in September 2013, it was the first sign the search engine was moving away from relying on keywords and steering more towards user-intent.
 Earlier this year, Google announced they added Penguin and Panda to the core algorithm to support Hummingbird.

 Penguin upset a lot of web owners when it was first launched, but they only have themselves to blame for trying to manipulate search results with ill-gotten links.
 Penguin digs our spammy links pointing to your website from third-party sites and also broken links or links to unrelated topics.
 When embedding internal links, do not use exact-match anchor text.
 Use categories, related topics and hierarchies for anchors.

 The Panda algorithm relates entirely to content or more specifically high-quality content.
 If you are publishing content that is well-written and in-depth, you will not be harmed by Panda, but promoted up in the ranks.
 Pages with thin content, badly written content or content visitors are not engaging with, do not get ranked.